 The history of communication at the university is a story similar to the evolution of the discipline at many public research universities.
 It began with a focus on instruction in rhetoric and oratory.
 The oral traditions of rhetoric and drama grew together in the early years.
 Then, with the development of cognate disciplines in the mid-twentieth century, various communication programs were housed in a large umbrella department containing Speech, Theatre, Communication Disorders and Audiology, Radio and Television.
 In the latter half of the twentieth-century, specialization lead to the creation of departments with more defined intellectual missions.
 Theatre joined with disciplines in fine and performing arts.
 Audiology and Communication Disorders migrated to special education.
 Radio and Television became Broadcasting and found a home in the College of Journalism and Mass Communications.
 The speech portion of communication broadened its scope beyond just orality and with its twin foci on communication research (social science) and rhetorical studies (humanities), found its intellectual home where it began in antiquity in the liberal arts the College of Arts and Sciences.

 Recent years have brought significant growth in the research productivity of the department.
 In July 2011 UNL moved to the Big Ten.
-This move has important academic implications, as UNL has become part of one of the elite academic consortiums in the nation, and this adds to the prestige of UNL degree.
-Our Faculty members and graduate students have received more recognition and awards from the University, College, and national and regional organizations than during any other period in the department's history.
-Members of our faculty members are leaders in our national professional associations.
+This move has important academic implications, as UNL has become part of one of the elite academic consortiums in the nation, and this adds to the prestige of a UNL degree.
+Our faculty members and graduate students have received more recognition and awards from the University, College, and national and regional organizations than during any other period in the department's history.
+Members of our faculty are leaders in our national professional associations.
 Faculty regularly work on research projects with graduate and undergraduate students.
 The department is well known for excellent research, superlative teaching and for being a close and caring community.